 Choosing the ideal laptop for hacking and penetration testing is a difficult process and usually depends on your specific hacking needs and tools.
 Are you into war driving and hacking WiFi hotspots on the run?
 Or maybe your laptop mostly stays home and you run time-intensive brute force attack programs?
 What processor and graphics technologies are your password cracking programs able to take advantage of?
 How often do you rely on time-memory tradeoff techniques to recover passwords?
 Is this your main hacking platform or do you SSH into another machine?
 All of these questions will be relevant to choosing the best hacking machine for you.

 Performance is the most critical measurement for most hacking applications.
 Password cracking is a CPU-hungry operation and most hackers will require access to a top-of-the-line computer in order to run their password recovery applications.
-You will also need to make sure that you meet the minimum requirements to run your favorite auditing software and operating systems, whether that be Backtrax 5, Kali, or something else.
+You will also need to make sure that you meet the minimum requirements to run your favorite auditing software and operating systems, whether that be Backtrax 5, Kali Linux, or something else.

 If you intend to do any password cracking on this machine at all, you will probably want a laptop with a minimum of an i5 or i7 processor.
 These processors have multiple cores to ensure that your password recovery programs run as quickly as possible while still being power efficient.
 If you have the budget for it (usually > $2000), you can even buy a cutting edge Xeon processor.
 However, make sure that your hacking programs have multithreading capabilities or the majority of your processor speed will be wasted.
 If your password cracking program supports GPU acceleration, you will want to buy a laptop with a top-of-the-line GPU since these processors easily trump traditional processing cores for most hacking applications.